giltayar/blog/posts/jsdoc-typings-all-the-benefits-none-of-the-drawbacks.md

 }
 ```

-This tells "TypeScript" to omit the declarations to the `types` directory.
+This tells TypeScript to generate the declarations into the `types` directory.
 We also need to make
 sure that when we publish this package, the `types` directory will also be published, so
-if you're enable-listing the files you publish by using `files` in `package.json`, don't forget
+if you're whitelisting the files you publish by using `files` in `package.json`, don't forget
 to add the `types` directory there:

 ```json